kamilburda/batcher/DEVELOPMENT.md

 ## Development Setup <a name="Development-Setup"></a>

-This section explains how to set up development environment for Export Layers.
+This section explains how to set up development environment for Batcher.

 A Linux distribution is recommended as the environment contains several bash scripts.
 For Windows, see [Development Setup on Windows](#Development-Setup-on-Windows) for options.